When we are closed

 When you ring the NHS 111 Service call centre a trained member of staff will answer the phone and take some details from you.
 They will pass your details straight over to a doctor or nurse who will ring you back to ask you more about the problem and, with you, will decide the best option for you.
 Depending on the seriousness of your condition, this might be:

 - A visit to a local treatment centre, or

 - A home visit by a nurse, doctor or paramedic

 Calls to the NHS 111 number are free from both landlines and mobiles (although pay-as-you-go mobiles must have at least 1p credit)

-SWANAGE HOSPITAL MINOR INJURIES UNIT –offers a walk in service covering the Purbeck area.
+SWANAGE HOSPITAL – offers a Minor Injuries Service covering the Purbeck area.
 Nurse led service assessing and treating non-life threatening injuries to adults and children as follows: